MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Proposed Approach

 \subsection{State-of-the-art Models}

-We compared the performance of the proposed model with 20 state-of-the-art models described in~\cite{kong2020panns}.
+We compared the performance of MusicNet with 20 state-of-the-art models described in~\cite{kong2020panns}.
 To reduce the experimental efforts and make our results reproducible, we leveraged the pretrained models made available on Github~\cite{github_kong2020panns}.
-These state-of-the-art models referred as {PANNs} are a set of convolutional neural networks (CNNs) with different complexities taking raw audio waveform or a variety of spectral features as input and producing probabilities for each of the 527 acoustic classes contained in the AudioSet balanced training set.
-These PANNs models were trained using a balanced set of AudioSet training data.
-Researchers in~\cite{kong2020panns,github_kong2020panns} studied the generalizability of acoustic event classifiers other tasks such as audio tagging, acoustic scene classification, music classification, speech emotion classification, and sound event detection.
+These state-of-the-art models referred to as {PANNs} are a set of convolutional neural networks (CNNs) with different complexities taking raw audio waveform or a variety of spectral features as input and producing probabilities for each of the 527 acoustic classes contained in the Audio Set balanced training set.
+These PANNs models were trained using a balanced set of Audio Set training data; we did no further training on the models.
 In total, all PANN models were evaluated on 6 acoustic tasks where they showed good performance, thus validating their robustness for learning inherent structure in audio signals.
 Furthermore, performance and computational complexity trade-offs are studied for these models~\cite{kong2020panns}.